jakubg1/OpenSMCE/README.md

 Installation:
-1. Uncompress Luxor files using QuickBMS.
-Only "data.mjz" file will be needed.
+1. Uncompress Luxor files using QuickBMS - both "data.mjz" and "English.mjz" files will be needed.
+2. Copy all "English" folder contents to the "data" folder.
-2. Copy the folder to the "games" folder in your OpenSMCE main directory.
+3. Copy the "data" folder to the "games" folder in your OpenSMCE main directory.
-3. If you can, you can try launching the "main.py" file located in the "games" folder.
+4. If you can, you can try launching the "main.py" file located in the "games" folder.
 It doesn't always work!

 Workaround:
 	1. Open the command prompt.